When to replace supply line

 Plumbing

-The answer to 'when to replace supply line' is that you should replace your plumbing supply lines every 5-10 years, or sooner if you notice any signs of wear or damage.
-Supply lines are the flexible hoses that connect your water fixtures (like sinks, toilets, and washing machines) to the main water supply.
-Over time, these lines can become brittle, develop cracks, or start to leak, which can lead to water damage and costly repairs.
+The answer to 'when to replace supply line' is that you should typically replace your plumbing supply lines every 5-10 years, or sooner if you notice any signs of wear or damage.
+Supply lines are the flexible hoses that connect your plumbing fixtures like sinks, toilets, and washing machines to the main water supply.
+Over time, they can become brittle, develop cracks, or start to leak, which can lead to water damage in your home.

 Step-by-Step Guide